-Moxa MXview network management software gives you a convenient graphical representation of your Ethernet network, and allows you to configure, monitor, and diagnose Moxa networking devices.
+The Moxa MXview network management software consists of two parts: The Main Module and the Wireless Add-on Module.
+The Moxa MXview network management software gives you a convenient graphical representation of your Ethernet network, and allows you to configure, monitor, and diagnose Moxa networking devices.
 MXview provides an integrated management platform that can manage Moxa networking devices, such as Ethernet switches, wireless APs, SNMP-enabled, and ICMP-enabled devices installed on subnets.
+The MXview Wireless Add-on Module provides additional advanced functions for wireless applications to monitor and troubleshoot your network, and help you minimize downtime.

 MXview includes an integrated MIB complier that supports any third-party MIB.
 It also allows you to monitor third-party OIDs and Traps.
 Network and Trap components that have been located by MXview can be managed via web browsers from both local and remote sites-anytime, anywhere.